zachaa/DrehmalMap/README.md

 Potential Future updates, Nice things to have:
 - Soletta Stones as their own layer
-- Signs, but only if cluster/grouping
+- ⭐ Signs, but only if cluster/grouping
-- Enchantments on items or in books ('A dumb sword would' cause problems)
+- Enchantments on items or in books? ('A dumb sword would' cause problems)
-- Lore books as separate web page
+- Lore books as separate web page?
     - Include drops from bosses (Letter of Thanks drop from Abbot Balthysar: see `hi_drehmal\data\entities\loot_tables\mob\virmari.json`)
-- Update to 1.20 (new traders and trades, some blocks updated)
+- ⭐ Update to 1.20 (new traders and trades, some blocks updated)
 - Entity icons for custom mobs
     - Potentially difficult
 - Player Heads with textures